pattydubb/venice-io-accounting-portal/README.md

 - TypeScript
 - TailwindCSS
 - Clerk Authentication
-- Airtable for lightweight data storage (optional)
+- Airtable for lightweight data storage (completely optional)

 ## Getting Started

 1. Clone this repository
 2. Install dependencies with `npm install`
-3. Copy `.env.example` to `.env.local` and verify the Clerk API keys are there
+3. Copy `.env.example` to `.env.local` with the Clerk API keys already populated
 4. Run the development server with `npm run dev`
+5. Access the portal at http://localhost:3000

+The application is already set up with your Clerk authentication credentials, so it will work out of the box with authentication.
+You don't need to set up Airtable to get started - the portal will use built-in default applications automatically.

 ## Authentication